jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 selected to shoot, or when it is about to make its attacks in the Fight phase.
 Until the end of the phase, hit rolls of all attacks made by this unit gain Advantage.
   - **\[Relic] Ghosthelm of Alishazier:** Equip to an ULTHWE PSYKER CHARACTER model.
-That model knows one additional psychic power from the disciplines available to it, and can receive a +1 bonus to its psychic test once per Psychic phase.
+That model knows one additional psychic power from the disciplines available to it, and can attempt to manifest an additional psychic power during each psychic phase.
   - **\[Warlord Trait] Fateweaver:** Whenever a friendly \<CRAFTWORLD\> unit within 8" of this WARLORD gains a Clairvoyance Die, you can re-roll it.
 In addition, while this WARLORD is on the battlefield (or in reserves if it's the 1st or 2nd battle round), after rolling your Winds of Fate dice, you may set any one of those dice to any number you wish.